v-schipka/v-schipka.github.io/content/posts/integrate-copilot-with-mkdocs/index.md

 ---
-title: "Integrate a MS Copilot Chatbot with MkDocs"
+title: "Integrate a Microsoft Copilot Chatbot with MkDocs"
 date: 2024-06-05T08:06:25+06:00
 description: Integrate a MS Copilot Chatbot with MkDocs
 menu: